mwarddev/iceland/README.md

-#Iceland - The Land of Fire & Ice
+# Iceland
-## User Centric Project 1
+## The Land of Fire & Ice

-This site provides information & history about the country of Iceland.
+This site is a travel blog of my experiences whilst touring the south of Iceland.
+The purpose of the site is to inspire more people to visit the island or provide information for those already wishing to visit.
+The site provides information relating to locations I visited and images of the locations and events I witnessed.